 We recommend that you leave at least 6 weeks between accepting a commission and its delivery date.
 This is to ensure you have a couple of weeks to make the piece and dry it, and to accommodate up to 2 weeks for each firing.
 It is not likely to take this long, but as things can go wrong, it’s best all round not to over commit.

-Turning Earth artists work is available to view in our gallery.
-The gallery contains contact details for each artist.
+Turning Earth artists work can be purchased directly from them.
+We always credit the maker on our pictures so it should be easy for you to reach them.
 If you get in contact, please let them know how you found them.
-We also hold a quarterly studio sale, where around 50 Turning Earth artists exhibit their work.
+We also hold regular studio sales, where hundreds of Turning Earth artists exhibit their work.
 See events to find out when the next sale will be held.

 That’s great!
 Get in touch!
-We frequently have positions coming up for people with a ceramics degree or a similar amount of on-the-job experience
+We sometimes have positions coming up for people with a ceramics degree or a similar amount of on-the-job experience

 Our Studio Technicians do the bread and butter work that keeps the studio going.
 From packing and unloading kilns, to reclaiming and pugging clay, to mixing and developing glaze recipes.
 Technicians each have different expertise, and all undergo detailed Turning Earth training to enable the studio to operate with consistency.